Variational phylogenetic inference with products over bipartitions: Gradient Estimators for

-However, the denominator $q_\phi(g_{\phi}(\bfZ))$ has jump discontinuities with respect to $\phi$ and $\bfZ$ because the tree structure $\tau$ is discrete.
-Therefore, we cannot interchange the integral and the gradient when estimating the full gradient.
-Instead, we sum over the tree structures $\tau$ and then integrate over $\bbZ_\tau(\phi)$, the space of all values of $\bfZ$ that are consistent with that tree structure given the parameters $\phi$:
+We continue the derivation of the reparameterization trick for VIPR.
+Working from Equation \ref{eq:reparam} in Section \ref{sec:reparam}, we proceed by summing over the tree structures $\tau$ and then integrating over $\bbZ_\tau(\phi)$, the space of all values of $\bfZ$ that are consistent with $\tau$ given the parameters $\phi$.
+This yields the following: